navidrome/website/content/en/docs/Usage/reverse-proxy.md

 * Configure a trusted reverse proxy with the `ReverseProxyWhitelist` configuration option.
 The option takes an IPv4 or IPv6 range in CIDR notation.
 * Configure a UNIX socket with the `Address` option.

-When enabled via the `ReverseProxyWhitelist` option, Navidrome validates the requests' source IP address against range configured in `ReverseProxyWhitelist`.
+When enabled via the `ReverseProxyWhitelist` option, Navidrome validates the requests' source IP address against the range configured in `ReverseProxyWhitelist`.
 If the address doesn't match, reverse proxy authentication is not used even if the reverse proxy user header is present (see below), and falls back to a standard authentication mechanism.

 With reverse proxy authentication enabled, Navidrome gets the username of the authenticated user from incoming requests' `Remote-User` HTTP header.
 The header can be changed via the `ReverseProxyUserHeader` configuration option.